Characterization of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Results

 \subsubsection{Low Frequencies (0-4Hz)}

-After the placement of the blindfold, the average degree respective to Delta frequency band, assumed a higher variation and approximately doubled in mean values (see Fig.1 a, Table 1).
-After the administration of the anesthetics, the degree of the graphs had diminished, keeping approximately constant for about four minutes, later, an increase and a higher variation that lasted around 10 minutes were observed.
-After that time, the average degree had fallen again keeping approximately constant until the end of the experiment.
-The networks respective to the awake (blindfolded) and anesthetized states had approximately the same mean connectivity (see Table 1).
+After the placement of the blindfold, the average degree respective to the Delta frequency band assumed a higher variation and approximately doubled in mean values (see \hyperlink{FIGURE1}{$Figure \cdot 1$, \mbox{Sub-Figure A}}; \hyperlink{TABLE1}{$Table \cdot 1$}).
+After administering the anesthetics, the degree of the graphs diminished and remained approximately constant for about four minutes.
+Later, an increase and a higher variation that lasted around 10 minutes were observed.
+After that time, the average degree fell again, keeping approximately constant until the end of the experiment.
+The networks respective to the awake (blindfolded) and anesthetized states had approximately the same mean connectivity (see \hyperlink{TABLE1}{$Table \cdot 1$}).

-\subsubsection{Medium Frequencies 4-30Hz}
+\subsubsection{Medium Frequencies (4-30Hz)}

-The average degree on Theta and Alpha bands had increased significantly after the placement of the blindfold, having assumed a higher variation, and approximately tripled in mean values (see Table 1).
-In Beta band, an alike dynamic behavior was also observed, in this frequency band the average connectivity of the graphs increased in the order of 20\% due to the placement of the blindfold (see Table 1).
+The average degree on the Theta and Alpha bands had increased significantly after the placement of the blindfold, having assumed a higher variation and approximately tripled in mean values (see \hyperlink{TABLE1}{$Table \cdot 1$}).
+In the Beta band, a similar dynamic behavior was also observed.
+In this frequency band, the graph's average connectivity increased by the order of 20\% due to the placement of the blindfold (see \hyperlink{TABLE1}{$Table \cdot 1$}).

-After the administration of the anesthetics, the Theta, Alpha and Beta bands presented a considerable reduction in the average degree, compared to the time when the macaque was awake (blindfolded) (see Fig.1 b, c, d) the average degree was reduced about three times in Theta, eight times in Alpha and six times in Beta band (see Table 1).
-Under those experimental conditions, the variation of the graphs connectivity had diminished, the networks assumed a quite constant degree along the anesthetized state.
+After administering the anesthetics, the Theta, Alpha, and Beta bands presented a considerable reduction in the average degree compared to the time when the macaque was awake (blindfolded) (see \hyperlink{FIGURE1}{$Figure \cdot 1$, \mbox{Sub-Figures B, C, and D)}}, the average degree was reduced about three times in Theta, eight times in Alpha, and six times in the Beta band (see \hyperlink{TABLE1}{$Table \cdot 1$}).
+Under those experimental conditions, the variation of the graph's connectivity had diminished, and the networks assumed a quite constant degree along with the anesthetized state.

-\subsubsection{High Frequencies 25-100Hz}
+\subsubsection{High Frequencies (25-100Hz)}